Online AM Guide

 • Promotions - Help promote WUVT events by hanging posters, making videos, and managing social media accounts!

-• Special Events - Book bands for WUVT and help set up for shows!
+• Events - Book bands for WUVT and help set up for shows!

 • Art - Design posters, t-shirts, and all Radiothon premiums!